-When people are successful in career and life, they think of building assets and plan for making provisions for their kids.
-While there is nothing wrong in allocating money, land, and other possessions you have for the next generation, you should understand that inheritance is not limited to material belongings.
+When people are successful in their careers and lives, they think of building assets and plan for making provisions for their kids.
+While there is nothing wrong with allocating money, land, and other possessions you have for the next generation, you should understand that inheritance is not limited to material belongings.
 Inheritance is also about the values you impart to your kids, the ethics you teach them, and the human qualities you enlighten them about.

 The importance of non-material inheritance

 While making legal provisions for distributing your property and monetary assets to your kids, you should ensure that they are in a position to make the best use of those things.
 If your offspring are not mature and wise enough to handle money and wealth, they will just end up squandering them.
 When they possess the maturity, knowledge, and wisdom to handle the inherited wealth, they may be able to grow the wealth and use it for greater causes.
 This is a far greater inheritance.

 If you want your children to prosper in life and make the best use of their inherited assets and wealth, it is necessary that you teach them some important values and help them develop their traits from a tender age.

 Teach them to be kind